gonzalo123/ui5/README.md

-## Working locally with SAPUI5 (with PHP/Lumen Backend) and deploying to SCP
+## Working with SAPUI5 locally (with PHP/Lumen Backend) and deploying to SCP

-When I work in SAPUI5 projects I normally use WebIDE.
-WebIDE is a great tool but I'm more confortable working locally, with my IDE.
+When I work with SAPUI5 projects I normally use WebIDE.
+WebIDE is a great tool but I'm more confortable working locally with my IDE.
-I've this idea in my mind but I never find the time slot to do it.
-Finally, after finding this project in github (https://github.com/hschaefer123/cachebuster) I realized how easy it's and I started to work with this project and adapt it to my needs
+I've this idea in my mind but I never find the time slot to work on it.
+Finally, after finding this project in github (https://github.com/hschaefer123/cachebuster), I realized how easy it's and I started to work with this project and adapt it to my needs.

-The base of this project is localneo.
-Localneo start a http serve based on neo-app.json file.
-That means We're going to use the same configuration than we'll in production at SCP.
+The base of this project is localneo (https://www.npmjs.com/package/@uniorg/localneo).
+Localneo starts a http server based on neo-app.json file.
+That means we're going to use the same configuration than we've got in production at SCP.
 Of course we'll need destinations.
-We only need one extra file called destination.json where we'll set up our destinations (one http proxy, nothing else).
+We only need one extra file called destination.json where we'll set up our destinations (it creates one http proxy, nothing else).

+In this project I'll create a simple example application that works with one API server.

 ## The backend

-For example I'll use in this example one PHP/Lumen application
+ I'll use in this example one PHP/Lumen application:

 ```php
 $app->router->group(['prefix' => '/api', 'middleware' => Middleware\AuthMiddleware::NAME], function (Router $route) {